HaoZhang534/SA/README.md

 * ID
 * the number of items
 * the best cost value
-* sequence of 0/1: if the i-th element of sequence equal to 1 then we take the i-th item to knapsack overwise we don't take the item to knapsack
+* sequence of 0/1: indicating whether an item is included